 The simple answer to “when should you wear a mouthguard” is anytime you are participating in a contact sport and there is a risk of sports-related dental trauma.
 This can be an organized sport like football or baseball, or it could be a neighborhood activity like skateboarding.
 Even when taking your mountain bike down your favorite trail it’s suggested that you wear a mouthguard because you may fall or wreck and receive a blow to your mouth or jaw.

 Your mouthguard should be comfortable, easy to clean, and offer maximum protection against sports-related dental trauma.
-To learn more about a custom-made mouthguard, call your closest Nimmi Shine Dental location in Temecula or San Diego.
+To learn more about a custom-made mouthguard, call Nimmi Shine Dental in San Diego, CA.